 This brain disease is typically found in athletes and veterans who have a repetitive trauma history.
 CTE has Tau protein which forms clumps spreading through the brain and killing brain cells.
 Symptoms show years after the head trauma occurs and include changes to a person’s mood or behavior.
 This consists of paranoia, depression, aggression, and impulse control problems.
-The disease progresses over time and this brings more symptoms like memory loss, confusion, impaired judgement and dementia.
+The disease progresses over time and this brings more symptoms like memory loss, confusion, impaired judgment and dementia.
 Football players are prone to head injuries from hits to the helmet which is ironic as helmets are meant to protect the head.

-This recent study has made many athletes reconsider their future plans playing football.
+This recent study has made many athletes reconsider their future plans for playing football.
 John Urschel walked away a mere two days after the findings were released.
 A quarterback for the Steelers, Ben Roethlisberger has also made comments that his retirement plans may be accelerated because of the study.
-DUring this time, former player Brian Price was caught on video acting erratically and his wife confirmed this was due to his football-related injuries.
+During this time, former player Brian Price was caught on video acting erratically and his wife confirmed this was due to his football-related injuries.
 Even though the NFL has struggled for years with reports of head injuries this may finally be the straw that broke the camel’s back as more and more players seek early retirement.
 The next step may be to pursue legal action from players as it doesn’t seem that the NFL is making any changes.

 20 Years of Concerns